TosbackCgusBridge-Bot/CGUs-versions/Bathandbodyworks/Privacy Policy.md

 **HOW MAY I ACCESS AND UPDATE MY PERSONAL INFORMATION?**

 We prefer to keep your personal information accurate and up-to-date.
 You may update or modify your billing- and shipping-related information by logging onto Your Account, or by calling us at 1-800-756-5005.
+For Bath &.
+Body Works Direct TDD, call 1-877-215-5245.

+BACK TO TOP

 **HOW DO WE ADDRESS CHILDREN'S PRIVACY?**

 We do not knowingly collect or maintain information provided by children under the age of 13.

+BACK TO TOP

 **HOW DO WE SECURE YOUR INFORMATION ON OUR SITE?**